junhanamaki/w_flow/README.md

 execution chain will invoke the method compose_email, SendMessageToAdmin, and than call proc that reraises failure.

+This is some of the features of WFlow, please check [wiki](https://github.com/junhanamaki/w_flow/wiki) for more details.

 ## Contributing

 1. Fork it ( https://github.com/junhanamaki/w_flow/fork )